briancampbell003/module-14-mvc-tech-blog/README.md

 See screenshots below:

+## Future Developments

+While the buttons for editing and deleting your posts are present, you will notice they do not currently work.
+A main goal for future development of this project is to connect those buttons to the database using new PUT and DELETE routes.

 ## Questions

 If you any questions about this project please reach out to its creator via email at brian.campbell003@gmail.com or on GitHub from their [GitHub userpage](https://www.github.com/briancampbell003).
 Thank you!

 ## Credits

 Development followed the logic and even some code snippets from previous exercises and assignments in the Northwestern Coding Boot Camp Full Stack program.
+In particularly, most of the user-routes, server files and configuration for database connection have been cribbed from other files.
 At various points web resources like MDN Web Docs and W3Schools were consulted for syntax reminders.

 --